SquareGPS/navixy-api/docs/backend-api/resources/fleet/vehicle/service_task/service_task.md

     * `mileage` - optional object.
 Mileage condition.
         * `limit` - int.
 Task limit in kilometers.
         * `notification_interval` - int.
 Notify about task in specified number of kilometers.
+        * `repeat_interval` - int.
+Interval in kilometers to set `limit` for a new repeatable task when current one is completed.
+If this parameter is not set, the initial `limit` value will be used.
     * `date` - optional date condition object.
         * `end` - [date/time](../../../../getting-started.md#data-types).
 Task end date.
         * `notification_interval` - int.
 Notify about task in specified number of days.
+        * `repeat_interval` - int.
+Interval in days to calculate a new end date for repeatable tasks when they are completed.
+If this parameter is not specified, the interval will be calculated as the difference between the start date and the end date.
     * `engine_hours` - optional engine hours condition object.
         * `limit` - int.
 Task limit in hours.
         * `notification_interval` - int.
 Notify about task in specified number of hours.
+        * `repeat_interval` - int.
+Interval in hours to set `limit` for a new repeatable task when current one is completed.
+If this parameter is not set, the initial `limit` value will be used.
 * `notifications` - notifications object.
     * `sms_phones` - string array.
 Phones where sms notifications should be sent.
 In the international format wo `+` sign.